StarCraftFANS/stm32-i2c-24c01c/README.md

   in `main.c`

   WARNING!
-Original Atmel `24C01` will NOT work, because it has entierly different Address format (violating I2C standard) - see [Atmel 24C01][Atmel 24C01] data-sheet to verify it by yourself.
+Original Atmel `24C01` will NOT work, because it has different Address format (using `Device address` as `EEPROM data address` - violating I2C standard) - see [Atmel 24C01][Atmel 24C01] data-sheet to verify it by yourself.

 * There is absolutely perfect 100Khz timing as can be seen on right corner "Cursors"